 The nearby bridge offers a great view of the skyline.
 The clouds were moving fast, so I opted for a long exposure.

 We spent the evening along the river, culminating with the blue hour at the Lake Shore Drive bridge.
 The view over the river is just stunning.
 One of my favorite points of view in the city.

 The next day, we started our morning in the park, at Buckingham Fountain.
 A long exposure helped smooth the water on this image, and black and white felt more interesting, more dramatic.
-Now I know this is not one of the outdoor fountains that are modern that I promised, please be patient, I will get to it!

 We moved on to the Spertus Institute for Jewish Learning and Leadership.
 Again, my instinct was to shoot wider shots with my tilt-shift lens.
 I’m quite happy with these shots.